Glebof/rsschool-cv/cv.md

 I have no experience as a programmate.

 Higher education.
 Now I'm focusing on studying javascript.
+I want to become a programmer as soon as possible.

 The level of English is not bad, I can understand the conversation and respond, but without technical terms.
 Most likely A2+.